dalejbarr/basel-longitudinal/docs/91_intro-to-R.md

 ```
 ##
-## Gregor Gorjanc: But imagine how hard would it be to have two separate modes ...
+## Tony Plate: It is the prerogative of the members of R-core to decide whether to
-## argh, probably a mess^2 or have I missed something obvious.
+## spend their time on improving documentation or improving the functionality (or
-## Martin Maechler: Yes, exactly: "Mess ^ 2" -- and if you allow both 'drop' and
+## merely having a life).
-## 'na.rm' options, it's "Mess ^ 3" -- not something anyone really wants!
+## Patrick Burns: I thought we had agreed that members of R-core are not allowed
-##    -- Gregor Gorjanc and Martin Maechler (in a discussion whether 'drop' should
+## lives.
-##       be set in options(), possibly depending on different user vs. programmer
+##    -- Tony Plate and Patrick Burns (in a thread about how to improve the
-##       modes)
+##       documentation of R functions)
-##       R-devel (September 2006)
+##       R-devel (November 2004)
 ```

 Note that we will use the convention `package::function()` and `package::object` to indicate in which add-on package a function or object resides.
 For instance, if you see `readr::read_csv()`, that refers to the function `read_csv()` in the `readr` add-on package.
 If you see a function introduced without a package name, that means it is part of the base R system and not an add-on package (depending on the context).
 Sometimes I will make this explicit by using `base` in the place of the package name; for instance, I might refer to `rnorm()` in base as `base::rnorm()`.